-The left side of the MSH-M Series inverter is equipped with the following features (Figure 1-3):
+The MSH3012RV inverter's left side is equipped with the following features (Figure 1-3):

-- 13 Exhaust Air Vents ventilation openings that allow heated air to be removed by the internal cooling fan.
+- Exhaust Air Vents ventilation openings that allow heated air to be removed by the internal cooling fan.
 The exhaust air vents are located on the back side and at the rear on the right side; also see Figure 2-3 for the location of the air vents. - Model/Serial Number Label includes model/serial number information, date of manufacture, and inverter and charger specifications.
-See the MSH-M specifications in Appendix A for more information and a list of available models. - AC Access Cover provides access to the internal AC wiring terminal block (see Figure 2-8).
+See the MSH3012RV specifications in Appendix A for more information. - AC Access Cover provides access to the internal AC wiring terminal block (Figure 2-8).
 This terminal block is used to hardwire all inverter AC input and output wiring connections.
-Remove the two screws to access the AC wiring terminal block. - AC Input Circuit Breaker (CB1) this 60-amp AC circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby mode.
-This circuit breaker pops out when it opens-press in to reset. - AC Output Circuit Breaker (CB2) this 60-amp AC circuit breaker protects the output wiring inside the inverter while load supporting during Standby mode.
-This output circuit breaker is not branch-rated, therefore any loads connected to the inverter's output must be protected by an external (NEUTRAL and HOT) branch-rated circuit breaker.
-This circuit breaker pops out when it opens-press in to reset.
+Remove the two screws to access the AC wiring terminal block. - AC Input Circuit Breakers (CB1 & CB2) these two 50-amp AC circuit breakers protect the unit's internal charger wiring and pass-thru relay while in Standby mode.
+The circuit breaker pops out when it opens-press in to reset.
+The input circuit breakers are not branch-rated-branch-rated circuit breakers must be installed in the inverter's input wiring.

-CAUTION: The inverter's internal AC transfer relays are rated for 60 amps.
-The pass-thru current must be no greater than 60 amps or damage to the relays may occur.
+CAUTION: The inverter's internal AC transfer relays are rated for 50 amps.
+The pass-thru current must be no greater than 50 amps or damage to the relays may occur.